alanlivio/bash-helpers/README.md

 # How to install bash-helpers

 The bash-helpers has two requeriments: a `bash shell` and `git` .
-You may easy install them by run:
+You may easy install using the scripts bellow.

 MacOS already has a bash shell.
-Run in a bash shell the file [install/bh-on-mac.sh](install/bh-on-mac.sh) to install git/bash-helpers:
+Run in a bash shell the script [install/bh-on-mac.sh](install/bh-on-mac.sh) to install git and bash-helpers:

 ```bash
   bash -c "$(curl -fsSL https://raw.githubusercontent.com/alanlivio/bash-helpers/master/install/bh-on-mac.sh)"
 ```

 Ubuntu already has a bash.
-Run in a bash shell the file [install/bh-on-ubuntu.sh](install/bh-on-ubuntu.sh), to install git/bash-helpers:
+Run in a bash shell the script [install/bh-on-ubuntu.sh](install/bh-on-ubuntu.sh), to install git and bash-helpers:

 ```bash
   bash -c "$(curl -fsSL https://raw.githubusercontent.com/alanlivio/bash-helpers/master/install/bh-on-ubuntu.sh)"
 ```

+Windows do not has `bash shell` nor `git` .
-In windows, run in a powershell shell the file [install/bh-on-win.ps1](install/bh-on-win.ps1) to install git/GitBash/bash-helpers:
+Run in a powershell shell the script [install/bh-on-win.ps1](install/bh-on-win.ps1) to install git, GitBash, and bash-helpers:

 ```powershell
   Invoke-Expression ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/alanlivio/bash-helpers/master/install/bh-on-win.ps1'))